 Integrating freelancers into your team, especially as a small business, is not as difficult as you might think.
 With freelancers often working as small business owners themselves, they understand the way that you work and the challenges you face.
 Working closely together you can both expand your networks, get crucial work done and benefit from the advantages freelancing has to offer.

 Just Starting Out?
-Get The Tech Help You Need, Not Another Founder or Employee
+Get The Tech Help You Need, Not Another Member

 As a startup, finances can be crucial.
 While you are gaining momentum, growth hacking your following, delivering and refining your MVP, you might also be getting ready to apply for an accelerator or seed funding.
 At this crucial time adding a tech Founder or another member of staff to the team might seem like adding another mouth to ‘feed’ in the future.